tenzir/tenzir/rfc/002-fault-tolerance/README.md

 2. **Read Path**: get data out of the system
 3. **System Core**: the data "service" that sits between (1) and (2)

-Today, VAST's architecture lends itself already to replicating and scaling the write path (1).
+Today, Tenzir's architecture lends itself already to replicating and scaling the write path (1).
 We would like to have a similar capability for the read path (2) and the system core (3).

 From a fault-tolerance perspective, the system core is the *catalog*, as it owns all data and metadata.
-VAST stores data into partitions.
+Tenzir stores data into partitions.
 Mutating operations like compaction, roll-up, or deletion of partitions must leave the catalog in an internally consistent state.
 The catalog provides atomic functions for insertion, replacement, and removal of partitions to support this requirement.